Serving

 Principal investigators may submit proposals that span up to four semesters.

-The option of multi-semester proposals reduces the workload on both PIs and the NASA Keck TAC for long-term programs.
-The NASA Keck TAC will be instructed to address these proposals considering all of the criteria that apply for single-semester proposals, in addition to the following:
+The option of multi-semester proposals reduces the workload on both PIs and the NASA-Keck TAC for long-term programs.
+The NASA-Keck TAC will be instructed to address these proposals considering all of the criteria that apply for single-semester proposals, in addition to the following:

 • How many nights per semester are requested, and is that request justified?